 - 1 teaspoon grated ginger

 - 4 ounces cooked soba noodles (optional)

 - A few teaspoons soy sauce or tamari

-- Make the dashi: gently rinse the kombu piece.
-Place it in a medium pot with 4 cups water.
-Gently simmer for 10 minutes.
+- Make the dashi: Gently rinse the kombu piece.
+Place it in a medium pot with 4 cups water and gently simmer for 10 minutes.
 Don’t let it boil, or the kombu flavor will turn bitter.
 Once the kombu piece is soft, remove it and bring the water to a boil for just a few minutes.

 - Add the tofu and cooked soba noodles.
-Taste and adjust seasonings, adding a few teaspoons of soy sauce if you like.
+Then taste and adjust seasonings, adding a few teaspoons of soy sauce if you like.

 - Store leftover soup in the fridge for 3 to 4 days.